They say, “All you need is love,” right?

 Research by Syncapse reported by Gigacom suggests that the value of a page follower on Facebook is as high as $136.38.

 They also found out that fans are more likely than non-fans to recommend your business to others.
-This discovery is in sync with another finding that fans are 28 percent more loyal to a business than non-fans.
+This discovery is in sync with another finding that fans are 28 percent more loyal to a brand than non-fans.

 The Facebook pages structured encourage interested customers to find out more about your business.
-Your site can benefit from traffic referral due to your Facebook page.
+Your site can benefit from traffic referrals due to your Facebook page.
 Plus, each extra visitor is a potential lead and revenue source.

 Facebook pages provide you with insight into the page visitors’ demographics.
 You can see where they are coming from and how they interact with your content.

 This analytical advantage provides valuable information to help you decide on your business strategy for conversions and profits.

 A survey shows that that 73 percent of millennials favor brands that have a history of giving back to the community.

 Another study showed that 81 percent of millennials want companies to show support for causes publicly.
 Think of “demand for public affection.”

 Given that they will form 50 percent of the workforce by 2020, it’ll be in your best interest to get them on your side.